-Persons named in a Whistleblower's disclosure will be provided natural justice (also known as procedural fairness), which will be managed by the Coordinator.
+Where a Whistleblower's disclosure makes allegations against a person, that person will be provided natural justice (also known as procedural fairness), which will be managed by the Coordinator and General Counsel.

-Persons named in a Whistleblower's disclosure will have the right to:
+Where a Whistleblower's disclosure makes allegations against a person, that person will have the right to:

-- a) know about the substance of the allegations if a decision is going to be made about their conduct - b) have a reasonable opportunity to put their case forward (whether in writing, at a hearing or otherwise), and - c) have a decision-maker act fairly and without bias.
+- a) know about the substance of the allegations if an adverse decision is going to be made about their conduct, - b) have a reasonable opportunity to put their case forward (whether in writing, in an interview or otherwise), and - c) have a decision-maker act fairly and without bias.

 Providing natural justice does not mean that Sunwater must advise persons named in a Whistleblower's disclosure of the allegation(s) against them as soon as it is received.
 Furthermore, persons named in a disclosure need not be told about an allegation against them if it is misleading or is of no substance, and Sunwater does not intend to act on the allegation.

-Sunwater will only provide the name of the Whistleblower to persons named in the disclosure in accordance with the CA.
+Sunwater may only provide the name of the Whistleblower to persons named in the disclosure in accordance with the Whistleblower Laws.